lauratrain99/Attitude-multi-IMU-filter/README.md

           6. Plot the data from the initial synthetic data to see if it coincides with the transformed data.

+          7. Verify if the simulated motion for the IMUs coincides with their theoretical value for constant z-axis rotation.

-          7. Apply the EKF to each of the resultling center of mass data coming from each of the IMUs.
+          8. Apply the EKF to each of the resultling center of mass data coming from each of the IMUs.
 Results: four different attitudes coming from each IMU data.

  TO DO:

-          8. After step 5, combine/fuse the center of mass data obtained from each IMU and then apply the EKF with only one center of mass data
+          9. After step 5, combine/fuse the center of mass data obtained from each IMU and then apply the EKF with only one center of mass data